 Types of Electrical Grid

-- Regional Grid – Regional grid is formed by interconnecting the different transmission system of a particular area through the transmission line.
+- Regional Grid – The Regional grid is formed by interconnecting the different transmission system of a particular area through the transmission line.

 - National Grid – It is formed by interconnecting the different regional grid.